-6. Disabilities
+6 Disabilities

-6.1 The Trust are aware that sickness absence may result from a disability.
-At each stage of the sickness absence meetings procedure (set out in paragraph 18 of this policy), particular consideration will be given to whether there are reasonable adjustments that could be made to the requirements of a job or other aspects of working arrangements that will provide support at work and/or assist a return to work.
+- 6.1 The Trust are aware that sickness absence may result from a disability.
+At each stage of the sickness absence meetings procedure (set out in section 18 of this policy), particular consideration will be given to whether there are reasonable adjustments that could be made to the requirements of a job or other aspects of working arrangements that will provide support at work and/or assist a return to work. - 6.2 If you consider that you are affected by a disability or any medical condition which affects your ability to undertake your work, you should inform the Human Resources Director.

-- 6.2 If you consider that you are affected by a disability or any medical condition which affects your ability to undertake your work, you should inform the Human Resources Director. - 6.3 The Trust will also consider whether there are any reasonable adjustments required to be made to this policy to employees with a disability, in particular in relation to the Trigger Points identified at Clause 5.
+6.3 The Trust will also consider whether there are any reasonable adjustments required to be made to the process, for example for employees with a disability, in particular in relation to the Trigger Points identified at Clause 5.

-7. Mental Health in the Workplace
+7 Mental Health in the Workplace

-- 7.1 Line Managers should proactively identify mental health issues among their employees.
-If they perceive that an employee is in a state of emotional or psychological distress, they should reach out to them. - 7.2 Additional reasonable adjustments that can be made for an employee who suffers from mental health issues: - If an employee has work-related mental health issues, the line manager should work with them to come up with a solution. - If the employee's mental health is being effected by collaborating with colleagues, managers should meet with the concerned employees and serve as mediators.
-If the problem is severe (for example harassment or victimisation), the line manager or employee should contact the Human Resources Team. - The Line Manager can speak to Human Resources Team in regards to a referral to the Trust's counselling provider, if this is something that the employee would like to explore.
+- 7.1 Line Managers should proactively look out for mental health conditions among their employees.
+If they perceive that an employee is in a state of emotional or psychological distress, they should reach out to them. - 7.2 Additional reasonable adjustments that can be made for an employee who suffers from mental health conditions: - If an employee has work-related mental health conditions, the Line Manager should work with them to come up with a solution. - If the employee's mental health is being affected by collaborating with colleagues, following guidance from the Human Resources Team, managers should meet with the concerned employees. - The Line Manager can speak to Human Resources Team in regards to a referral to the Trust's counselling provider, if this is something that the employee would like to explore.

-8. Terminal Illnesses
+8 Terminal Illnesses

-- 8.1 If an employee is off sick with a terminal illness, the line manager should inform the Human Resources Team as soon as possible. - 8.2 The Human Resources Team can provide guidance to the line manager to pass onto the employee in regards to workplace support and financial support. - 8.3 It is important to find out the employees needs during this difficult time.
-Under the Human Rights Act 1998, the employee has the legal right to confidentiality on the matter, but the line manager can ask any of the below questions to assist in supporting any of the employee's needs: - the likely duration of the absence
+- 8.1 If an employee is off sick with a terminal illness, the Line Manager should inform the Human Resources Team as soon as possible. - 8.2 The Human Resources Team can provide guidance to the Line Manager to pass onto the employee in regards to workplace and external financial support services. - 8.3 It is important to find out the employees needs during this difficult time.
+Under the Human Rights Act 1998, the employee has the legal right to confidentiality on the matter, but the Line Manager can ask any of the below questions to assist in supporting any of the employee's needs: - the likely duration of the absence - the likely effect health conditions may have on the employee return to work

-- the likely effect health issues may have on the employee return to work - the likely duration of any health issues that may affect the individual's ability to carry out their role. - whether there are any adjustments needed in the workplace to help overcome any disadvantages the individual may suffer as a result of health issues. - the likely duration of any adjustments - the potential impact of health issues on performance and/or attendance - the potential impact of health issues on health and safety - if the individual will be unable to carry out their role for some time, whether the individual could carry out alternative roles within your Academy.
+- the likely duration of any health conditions that may affect the individual's ability to carry out their role. - whether there are any adjustments needed in the workplace to help overcome any disadvantages the individual may suffer as a result of health conditions. - the likely duration of any adjustments - the potential impact of health conditions on performance and/or attendance - the potential impact of health conditions on health and safety - if the individual will be unable to carry out their role for some time, whether the individual could carry out alternative roles within your Academy.

-9. Sickness absence reporting procedure
+9 Sickness absence reporting procedure